bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 *“marketable good or service whose instances are treated by the market as equivalent with no regard to who produced them”*

-- “behind the power outlet” there is a complex industrial process
+- “Behind the power outlet” there is a complex industrial process
-- electric energy systems are the largest systems ever built by man
+- Electric energy systems are the largest systems ever built by man
  - thousands of km of overhead lines and underground cables, of transformers
  - tens/hundreds of power plants + a myriad of distributed energy sources
  - devices to (dis)connect elements: substations, circuit breakers, isolators